How to Fix Your Windows 10 Touchscreen Not Working

 Touch Problems Resolved

 Hopefully, our advice above has resolved any problems that you were having with your touchscreen.
-If you’ve never been able to get your touchscreen to work, especially if under multiple operating systems, contact the manufacturer for support.

 For related touch content, if you’re having problems with your tablet’s screen, check out our guide on how to resolve your tablet’s touchscreen issues.
+Or if your touchscreen is now working great, check our guide to essential touchscreen gestures to make the most of it.